Lew Carpenter: Green Bay Packers

 The Packers returned to the NFL Championship game the following season and faced the New York Giants in the first league title game to be played in Green Bay.
 The Packers scored 24 second-quarter points assisted by Carpenter, including a championship-record 19 by Paul Hornung, on special loan from the Army (one touchdown, four extra-points and three field goals), powering the Packers to a 37 to 0 major win over the Giants, their first NFL Championship since 1944.

 The Packers stormed back in the 1962 season, jumping out to a 10-win and 0-loss start, on their way to a 13–1 season.
 This consistent level of success would lead to Lombardi's Packers becoming one of the most prominent teams of their era, and even to their being featured as the face of the NFL on the cover of Time on December 21, 1962, as part of the magazine's cover story on "The Sport of the '60s" and Lew Carpenter is mentioned in the article as one of the Packers' star players.
 Shortly after Time's article, the Packers faced the Giants in a much more brutal championship game than the previous year, but the Packers prevailed on the surprising foot of Jerry Kramer and the determined running of Jim Taylor.
 The Packers defeated the Giants in New York, 16–7.
 Carpenter re-injured himself but finished the game.
 During this season Carpenter assisted other players in their game, gaining the informal title of "coach".

-In 1963, Paul Hournung was suspended for the season for betting on football.
+In 1963, Paul Hornung was suspended for the season for betting on football.
 This caused Carpenter and others to make more than extra efforts for the team.
 While the Packers had an 11–1 season, it was at great cost.
 Many players injured themselves and re-injured themselves like Carpenter.
 Coach Lombardi placed Carpenter as a reserve running back, but had to play him time after time for the winning effort.
 After four full seasons of play with the Packers, Carpenter concluded his professional football playing days at the end of the 1963 season.

 Carpenter played 123 professional football games.
 He finished his ten-year career with 2,025 yards and 16 touchdowns on 468 carries.
 He also caught 87 passes for 782 yards.